Sreekandapuram: Transportation

 Kerala state highway (SH 36) passes through Sreekandapuram town which connects Taliparamba and Iritty.
 The road towards the east connects to Mysore and Bangalore and other parts of Karnataka.

 National Highway (NH 66) passes through Taliparamba town.
 Mangalore and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.

-The nearest railway station is 34 km away Kannur railway station on the Mangalore-Palakkad line.
+The nearest railway stations are Kannapuram and Kannur, located 29 km and 34 km away respectively on the Shoranur-Mangalore section of the Southern Railway zone.

 The nearest airport is Kannur International Airport, about 23.5 km south.